 Kirsty is chief people officer at Nucleus, a people geek at heart and a long time champion of ‘humans’ rather than ‘resources’ in the HR profession.
 Kirsty thrives on cultivating a culture of high performance by designing a people strategy that creates the conditions where people can do their best work, giving them space to thrive and fulfil

-This year we've changed location and will be at Principal Manchester.
+Last year we changed location and the event was at Principal Manchester.

 Oxford Street, Manchester M60 7HA